DVT e Language IDE User Guide

-To open a predefined project use the Predefined Project Wizard either by clicking the button on the toolbar, or by selecting File -> New -> DVT Predefined Project.
+To open a predefined project use the Predefined Project Wizard by selecting File > New > Example... then DVT Examples > DVT Predefined Project.

 You can also open the wizard from the DVT Project Wizard by clicking on the Predefined Projects link: